skooter500/GP-2021-2022/Lab_Test_1.md

 Hint: use 1 for loop to initialise the elements of 2 arrays ```snake_col``` and ```snake_row```

 - Now you guess it right.
 You need to create a function to draw the snake and call it in the main function ```draw()```.
 When you do it correctly, it shows as the above picture.
 For simplicity when drawing the snake, let's say its head is the last element in the arrays.
-Remember the array index always starts from 0.
 ```
   // Draw the snake's body with black colour.
-Use a for loop.
   fill(...);
   stroke(200);
   for (int i = 0; ...; ...) {
     rect(..., ..., ..., ...);
   }

   // Draw the snake's head with red colour.
-Guess what's the index of the snake's head here.
   fill(...);
   stroke(200);
   rect(..., ..., ..., ...);